-- 9.13.1 The supplementary planning document Shop Front Design Guide provides more detail on the Council's approach to the design of shopfronts. - 9.13.2 Buildings listed for their special architectural or historic interest have statutory protection under the Planning (Listed Buildings and Conservation Areas) Act 1990.
-The Council has a statutory duty to have special regard to the desirability of preserving the building or its setting or any features of special architectural or historic interest and will therefore only grant planning permission and listed building consent for works and changes of use which complement this obligation.
-Historic England publishes advice on the application of Part L of the Building Regulations to historic and traditionally constructed buildings. - 9.13.3 The National Planning Policy Framework (NPPF) states that consent will not be granted for the demolition of a listed building other than in exceptional circumstances, and not unless the Council is satisfied that every possible effort has been made to continue the present use, or find a suitable new use.
-Demolition will not be permitted until there are approved detailed plans for redevelopment that would immediately follow the clearance of the site. - 9.13.4 In order to protect listed buildings, the Council will control external and internal works that affect their special architectural or historic interest.
+- 9.2.59.13.1 The supplementary planning document Shop Front Design Guide provides more detail on the Council's approach to the design of shopfronts. - 9.2.6 Buildings listed for their special architectural or historic interest have statutory protection under the Planning (Listed Buildings and Conservation Areas) Act 1990.
+The Council has a statutory duty to <a href="https://have.special.regard-to-the-desirability-of-preserving-the-building-or-its-setting-or-any-features-of-special-architectural-or-historic interest and of-listed-buildings-in-lpswich-and-will therefore only grant planning permission and listed building consent for works and changes of use which complement this obligation.
+Historic England publishes advice on the application of Part L of the Building Regulations to historic and traditionally constructed buildings. - A change of use of a listed building may affect its character and appearance and involve alterations to the fabric to meet either the functional or statutory requirements for the proposed use.
+The Council will be unable to grant permission for a proposed change of use of a listed building where sufficient details have not been submitted. - 9.2.79.13.3 The National Planning Policy Framework (NPPF) states that consent will not be granted for the demolition of a listed building other than in exceptional circumstances, and not unless the Council is satisfied that every possible effort has been made to continue the present use, or find a suitable new use.
+Demolition will not be permitted until there are approved detailed plans for redevelopment that would immediately follow the clearance of the site. - 9.2.89.13.4 In order to protect listed buildings, the Council will control external and internal works that affect their special architectural or historic interest.
 Consent is required for any alterations, including some repairs, which would affect the special interest of a listed building.